 The Royal Centre for Defence Medicine's Clinical Unit based at the Queen Elizabeth Hospital Birmingham (QEHB) is the primary receiving unit for all military patients from overseas.
 In addition to operational casualties we accept non-operational casualties from around the world and routine military referrals from Wales and the West Midlands Region.

-All our efforts are focused on the needs of the patient, and immediate family.
+All our efforts are focused on the needs of the patient and their immediate family.
 The multi-disciplinary team, both military and civilian, combine the skills, experience, and training of a wide variety of professionals to individually tailor the care needed.

 RCDM Patient Welfare Fund

 The initial days of a patient's time at QEHB when the family first arrive are particularly difficult, and we provide other facilities and comforts over and above that funded by the 'system' to allow the family to concentrate on supporting their loved one.
-On occasion, we also have small projects which require funding, like providing comfortable family facilities and reception rooms and improving the military hostel's bathrooms in Alexandra Wing.
+On occasion, we also have small projects which require funding.

 The medical care provided at QEHB is second to none and few places in Europe have built up the same level of experience in dealing with military casualties.
 But total care is more than just medical care and in the last few years, the administrative and welfare support provided to military patients and their families has become just as good.

-For many families, being told that a loved one has been wounded andis being brought back to QEHB, can seem like the world has suddenly changed.
+For many families, being told that a loved one has been wounded and is being brought back to QEHB, can seem like the world has suddenly changed.
 It is the 'military bubble' which we at QEHB endeavour to put in place that helps the patient group to cope with that initial stress and trauma.
 What ever is required, Patient Support Services will do its utmost to assist and provide.
-We go by the maxim ‘He who gives quickly, gives value'.